infinity0/msg-notes/causal/04-state.rst

 We didn't invent this algorithm ourselves: git did the hard work, via years of mailing list discussions and engineering experience.
-However, it's unclear if they knew this was the *correct* solution or just an heuristic: even now, ``man git-merge`` says "[the default merge algorithm] has been reported to result in fewer merge conflicts without causing mismerges by tests done on actual merge commits taken from Linux 2.6 kernel development history."
+However, it's unclear if they know this is a *correct* solution or just an heuristic: even now, ``man git-merge`` says "[the default merge algorithm] has been reported to result in fewer merge conflicts without causing mismerges by tests done on actual merge commits taken from Linux 2.6 kernel development history."

-Our novel contribution here then, is a proof sketch that this merge algorithm is *correct* and *unique*, derived from some fairly simple proposals on how "reasonable" merge algorithms should behave.
-We'll get to that later; we first go through a more "blind" derivation, that's hopefully more intuitive if you haven't seen how this works before.
+Our novel contribution here then, is a proof sketch that this merge algorithm is indeed *correct* and *unique*, derived from some fairly simple proposals on how "reasonable" merge algorithms should behave.
+We'll get to that later; first we go through a more "blind" derivation, that's hopefully more intuitive if you haven't seen how this works before.

 To restate our problem, we want to define::